tonyta/active_model_serializers_matchers/README.md

 ShoppingCartSerializer
   should have many :items serialized with ProductSerializer should have many :items serialized with SoupCanSerializer (FAILED - 1)

-Failures

-  1) ShoppingCartSerializer should have many :items serialized with SoupCanSerializer Failure/Error: it { should have_many(:items).serialized_with(SoupCanSerializer) }
-       expected ShoppingCartSerializer 'has_many :items' association to explicitly have serializer SoupCanSerializer but instead was ProductSerializer
 ```

 ### Chaining multiple matchers